 Large flights of Double-crested Cormorants are regular at Montrose, particularly in April and September.
 They also occur inside Montrose Harbor in small numbers and a colony has taken up residence on the water crib offshore from Montrose.

-Though lacking a marsh, all of the heron species recorded in Illinois have been seen at Montrose.
-Black-crowned Night-Herons are often seen flying up and down the lakefront during summer, and Yellow-crowned Night-Herons have been found around the small pond at the north end of Waveland Golf Course in August and September.
-The hedges and open areas at Montrose Point can be very good for Least and American Bitterns.
+Though lacking a marsh or large wetland, all of the herons recorded in Illinois have been seen at Montrose.
+Black-crowned Night-Herons are often seen flying up and down the lakefront during summer or roosting in the harbor or golf course pond.
+The hedges and open areas at Montrose can be very good for Least and American Bitterns.
 The Least is invariably found in May, and the American can be found in April and May and again in September and October.

 Not surprisingly, 19 species of gulls have been seen at Montrose.
 Laughing Gulls are regular, especially in the spring, and Franklin’s Gulls are regular in the fall.
 Occasionally, large numbers of Franklin’s are seen along the lakefront in late October and November when there is a strong west wind.
-Thayer’s, Great Black-backed, and Glaucous Gulls can be found in late fall and winter, and Iceland Gulls are also sometimes seen.
+Iceland, Great Black-backed, and Glaucous Gulls can be found in late fall and winter.
 Though less common in recent years, Lesser Black-backed Gulls can be found at almost any time of the year.

 Of the terns, Caspian is regular from April to September, with the largest numbers occurring in late April and early May.
 In May and again in August and September, Common and Forster’s Terns can be seen migrating along the lakefront or even roosting on the beach with gulls.
 Though much rarer now than in past years Black Terns are sometimes seen, particularly in late summer.